Greater Hartford - Central Connecticut Reliability Project

 - CSC Public Hearing: August 22, 2017

-- If approved, submit Development & Management Plan to CSC for approval: Second Quarter 2018
+- Overhead transmission line D&M Plan to CSC for approval: First Quarter 2019

-- Start of construction (pending all necessary approvals): Second Quarter 2018
+- Start of construction on overhead line (pending all necessary approvals): Mid-2019

-Involving the public and municipal leaders is an important part of the project’s planning process.
-For an electric transmission line project, such as the Greater Hartford - Central Connecticut Reliability Project, the Municipal Consultation and Application Filing phases are part of the regulatory review process, as defined by the Connecticut state statutes.
+For an electric transmission line project such as the Greater Hartford - Central Connecticut Reliability Project, the Municipal Consultation and Application Filing Phases are part of the siting regulatory review process, as defined by the Connecticut state statutes.

-On June 7, 2017, Eversource applied to the CSC for a Certificate of Environmental Compatibility and Public Need (Application) for the construction of the Greater Hartford – Central Connecticut Reliability Project.
+On February 1, 2018, the Connecticut Siting Council (CSC) voted to approve the Certificate of Environmental Compatibility and Public Need (Application) for the construction of the Greater Hartford - Central Connecticut Reliability Project.

 For more information about the Greater Hartford - Central Connecticut Reliability Project, send an email to TransmissionInfo@eversource.com or call 800-793-2202.